Support Parachute, a pillar of injury prevention in Canada

-Parachute’s Vehicle-for-Hire Training program has been certified by the City of Toronto for vehicle-for-hire drivers in that city as of October 2022.
+Register for Parachute’s Vehicle-for-Hire Training Program for drivers in the City of Toronto.
 Click on the photo, right, to be taken to a page of information about our course and how to register, complete the course and obtain your certificate.
 After you read this page of information, if you have any further questions, please email info@parachute.ca.

 Parachute in the news